 Each member carries their own version of the story, often isolated in their pain.

-While traditional talk therapy can help, it may feel too slow or disconnected when your whole family is struggling to function — or to speak the unspeakable.
+While traditional talk therapy can help, it may feel too slow or disconnected when you are struggling to function – or to speak the unspeakable.

-Our Family EMDR Intensive Weekends offer a deep, immersive healing experience designed specifically for professional women and their families affected by suicide loss.
+Our EMDR Intensive Weekends offer a deep, immersive healing experience designed specifically for individuals or their families affected by suicide loss.

-Held in peaceful, supportive settings, these weekends provide a safe and structured space to begin processing the trauma together — while also giving each person room to heal at their own pace.
+Held online or in peaceful, supportive settings, these days provide a safe and structured space to begin processing the trauma – giving you space to heal at your own pace.

 Suicide Grief Support, Trauma Informed Grief Coaching and EMDR for women after suicide loss, support for women who have lost someone through suicide, Dr Sue Egan, suicide support